 Amy never tried raising funds.
-Instead, she was in constant conversation with God for all the financial and medical provisions that was needed to sustain the ministry.
-In 1912, Queen Mary recognized her work and helped fund a hospital at Dohnavur.
-By 1913, the Dohnavur Fellowship was housing one-hundred-and-thirty girls, and over thirty Indian Christian women volunteered to serve in the ministry.
+Instead, she was in constant conversation with God for all the financial and medical provisions needed to sustain the ministry.
+In 1912, Queen Mary recognised her work and helped fund a hospital at Dohnavur.
+By 1913, The Dohnavur Fellowship was housing one-hundred-and-thirty girls, and over thirty Indian Christian women volunteered to serve in the ministry.

-In 1918, Amy added a home for young boys, many of whom were born to the former temple prostitutes.
-They were taught to love and fear God and eventually, when the children grew up, many of them married Godly spouses and served with Dohnavur.
-The ministry at Dohnavur Fellowship began to transform Indian society and provided a safe refuge for over a thousand children.
-Every child that came into her house was given a new name and loved unconditionally with the love of God.
+In 1918, Amy added a home for young boys, many of whom were born to former temple prostitutes.
+They were taught to love and fear God and eventually, when the children grew up, many of them married godly spouses and served within the work at Dohnavur.
+The ministry began to transform Indian society and provided a safe refuge for over a thousand children.
+Every child that came into Amy's house was given a new name and loved unconditionally with the love of God.

-After a bad fall in 1931, in which she broke her leg and ankle and badly damaged her hip and back, Amy was unable to fully walk again.
-Her injuries, coupled with her neuralgia, confined her to bed, where she spent the last twenty years of her life directing the mission at Dohnavur Fellowship.
+After a bad fall in 1931, in which she broke her leg and ankle and badly damaged her hip and back, Amy was unable to walk normally again.
+Her injuries, coupled with her neuralgia, confined her to bed, where she spent the last twenty years of her life directing the mission.

 These proved to be productive years.
 Whilst her movements were limited, her ministry was not.
-She passed on the ministry of rescuing children to ‘the Starry Cluster’ and began writing books and poems about her intimate relationship with God and her love for Jesus.
-Over two decades, she wrote thirty-seven books that have inspired missionaries and encouraged Christians around the world.
+She passed on the work of rescuing children to ‘the Starry Cluster’ and began writing books and poems about her intimate relationship with God and her love for Jesus.
+Over two decades, she wrote thirty-seven books, which have inspired missionaries and encouraged Christians around the world.

 Amy’s perseverance and tireless labour in spite of great opposition eventually resulted in social reform, when temple prostitution was outlawed in 1948.
-Today, whilst trafficking is still very much an everyday occurrence in India, Amy Carmichael’s legacy has left a profound lasting impression on Indian culture.
+Today, whilst trafficking still exists in India, Amy Carmichael’s legacy made a profound lasting impression on Indian culture.

 ‘We will have all eternity to celebrate our victories, but only a few short hours to win them’

-Amy Carmichael is a fitting introductory commentary to our ‘God’s Emeralds’ blog series.
+Amy Carmichael is a fitting subject for our first blog post in the ‘God’s Emeralds’ series.
 She was a precious jewel, forged in adversity and countless trials, who reflected the image of God to those who met her.
 May her story inspire you to follow in her footsteps, if that is what the Lord asks of you.

 ‘It is a safe thing to trust Him to fulfil the desire that He creates.’